zordius/lightncandy/README.md

 Custom Helper Interface
 -----------------------

 The input arguments are processed by LightnCandy automatically, you do not need to worry about variable name processing or current context.
-You can also use double quoted string as input, for example:
+You can also use double quoted string as input:

 ```
 {{{helper name}}}           // This send processed {{{name}}} into the helper